 5. Edit Cart Item Data title (should be something generic that will work with all of your services) and data (basic Bookly tags are already there in the form).

 Once you have enabled the WooCommerce option in Bookly the built-in payment methods will no longer work.
 All your customers will be redirected to the WooCommerce cart instead of the standard payment step.

 Important: WooCommerce integration will not function with the Bookly cart feature enabled.
 If you have installed the Cart add-on, please disable the Bookly cart to be able to use WooCommerce as an integral part of your Bookly plugin.

 Deposit Payments Add-on – divide payment into two instalments.

 GOOD TO KNOW

-Coupons - a deduction in absolute numbers or a percentage of appointment's price.
+Coupons add-on – a deduction in absolute numbers or a percentage of appointment's price.